Supreme Court Leaves NC Absentee Ballot Deadline at Nov. 12

 Gorsuch said the state legislature already had responded to voting challenges related to the pandemic by allowing absentee ballots to arrive three days after the election and still be counted.
 The election board and the state judge “worked together to override a carefully tailored legislative response to COVID,” Gorsuch wrote.

-The changes developed by the Democratic-majority state elections board and defended in court by the state’s Democratic attorney general prompted accusations from Republican legislative leaders that state elections officials had cut a backroom deal to favor left-leaning candidates and causes.
-State House Speaker Tim Moore and state Senate leader Phil Berger quickly moved to challenge the rule changes in state and federal court, as did the Trump campaign, the Republican National Committee and other national groups.
+The changes developed by the Democratic-majority state elections board and defended in court by Stein prompted accusations from Republican legislative leaders that state elections officials had cut a backroom deal to favor left-leaning candidates and causes.
+State House Speaker Tim Moore and Berger quickly moved to challenge the rule changes in state and federal court, as did the Trump campaign, the Republican National Committee and other national groups.